weitzman/drupal-test-traits/README.md

 - **MinkSetup** -- _Create a Mink session._
   Makes Mink available for browser control, and offers a few helper methods.

+- **WebDriverSetup** -- _Create a Mink session for [ChromeDriver](https://gitlab.com/DMore/chrome-mink-driver/)._
+  Mink driver for controlling chrome without the overhead of selenium.
+It is suitable for functional javascript testing.

 - **NodeCreationTrait**
   Create nodes that are automatically deleted at end of test method.